Ignite Ideas Fund frequently asked questions

 No. Recipients will be bound by the terms and conditions, as set out in the Ignite Ideas Fund Financial Incentive Agreement.

 Ensure you have read and accept the terms and conditions prior to submitting an application for funding, as they will not be negotiable at the time a funding offer is made.
 Successful applicants will be required to execute the Financial Incentive Agreement within 15 business days of receipt, or the offer of funding will lapse.

 Can I apply for funding support for an activity that has already commenced prior to this application?

-No, only activities which commence after the agreed project start date will be funded.
+No. Only activities which commence after the date of the funding award will be funded.

-If I am successful, am I under an obligation to acknowledge the Queensland Government’s support?
+If I am successful, am I obligated to acknowledge the Queensland Government’s support?

 Yes.
 You will initially be asked to keep the details of your grant confidential until it is announced officially by the Queensland Government.
 Applicants should note that broad details of successful proposals, agreed outcomes, progress and the level of funding awarded may be published by the Queensland Government.
 Some information may be used to promote funded projects and applicants may be requested to contribute to case studies and/or other promotional material on success.

 Can I vary my project plan after commencement if circumstances change?

 Yes.
 The department has a Project Variation procedure, whereby recipients can request variations to their Financial Incentive Agreements.
 Decisions are made to approve variation requests on a case-by-case basis.
 Recipients will be provided more information about the variation process after execution of the Financial Incentive Agreement.

 Can I obtain feedback on my application, if it is unsuccessful?